 Greenlight works like a prepaid debit card, allowing you to transfer money onto the card for your child to pay for expenses at approved locations.
 You can choose how much money to load onto the card, and your child will be cleared to make approved purchases so long as a money balance backs up the card.

 If your child asks for extra money to get added to the card, you can have them take a photo of the purchase they want to make and receive your approval.
 This gives you control and allows you to have discussions with your child about why a purchase might be a good or bad idea.
+And if your child has a job, they can add their own funds to the card via direct deposit.

 The Greenlight debit card is a good choice for parents looking to teach their kids the importance of saving money and making prudent financial decisions.
 This financial product can be an effective learning tool for helping kids to understand why saving should be a priority and how to simplify paying an allowance or tracking chores.
-Greenlight has no minimum age requirements for this card, but recommends starting at age 6 or older.

-Greenlight boasts numerous other features, too.
 For instance, parents can open an investment account for kids to get their children investing in stocks and exchange-traded funds (ETFs) for the first time.

-Greenlight offers monthly savings rewards based on your tier: 1% per annum for Core members, 2% per annum for Max, and 5% per annum for Infinity.
-You may set up “Parent-Paid Interest” between you and your child.
-This allows you to foot the bill and pay interest on accounts for up to five kids.
+Greenlight offers monthly savings rewards based on your tier, listed in the box below.
+You may also set up “Parent-Paid Interest” between you and your child, which allows you to foot the bill and pay interest on accounts for up to five kids.

 Any Greenlight subscription also lets users qualify for the cash-back Family Cash Card.
 Parents can add their teenagers as authorized users to this Mastercard help them learn how credit cards function and establish a credit history.
+This credit card offers the following cash-back rewards:

 • 3% cash back when you spend at least $4,000 in a billing cycle